GaryHopeMS/MSBuildLab330/Lab Script.md

 - It stores both the prompt and completion in a new instance of the Message class.
 - It stores this message in the database and updates the user interface by calling  AddPromptCompletionMessagesAsync method.

-The applications primary behaviour is driven by the *prompt*, *completion* and *sessionId*.
+The applications primary behavior is driven by the *prompt*, *completion* and *sessionId*.
 The AddPromptCompletionMessagesAsync method is used to store these key pieces of information in the database and make them available to the UI.

 You will use the other parameters passed to the method and store additional information in the message as this lab develops.